 MVTec Software GmbH, the leading provider of standard machine vision software, presents new and outstanding machine vision features with its latest release, HALCON 18.05.

-With this new version, which will be released on May 22, 2018, the deep learning inference, i.e., the use of a pretrained Convolutional Neural Network (CNN), is now running on CPUs for the first time.
+With this new version, the deep learning inference, i.e., the use of a pretrained Convolutional Neural Network (CNN), is now running on CPUs for the first time.
 In particular, this inference has been highly optimised for Intel®-compatible x86 CPUs.
 This means that a standard Intel CPU can reach the performance of a mid-range graphic processor (GPU) with a runtime of approximately two milliseconds.
 The operational flexibility of systems can therefore be significantly increased.
 For example, industrial PCs, which usually do not utilise powerful GPUs, can now be used for deep learning based classification tasks without any problems.

 In addition, the new HALCON version also offers several other improvements that further increase the usability of machine vision processes.
 Enhanced functions for deflectometry, for instance, improve the precision and robustness of error detection for objects with partially reflective surfaces.